Club Deportivo Universidad Católica (sports club): Football

-The branch of football of the Sports Club Universidad Católica is the most important one of the institution, becoming one of the most successful and popular teams in Chile.
+The football section of Sports Club Universidad Católica is one of the institution’s prominent branches and one of Chile’s popular teams.
 The team is considered one of the three "great ones" from Chile, together with Colo-Colo and Universidad de Chile.

 Basketball

 The basketball branch of the club currently competes in the Liga Nacional de Básquetbol de Chile, being the most successful team of Chilean basketball history, having won the old professional top-level Dimayor League five times.

 The home arena of the team is the Estadio Palestino, located in Las Condes, Santiago.
 The team former home arena was the Santa Rosa de Las Condes arena, until the club sold it in 2009.

 The youth team of the club also plays the international tournament Campioni del Domani which they have won six times.

 The historic performance in the middle of the 1980s where they won a record four titles in a row, made the team "catolico" as the team with most wins in the league history.
 They also won the title in 2005, with the leadership of Miguel Ureta.